 - Location: 13766 Francisquito Ave, Baldwin Park, CA 91706

 You will learn a lot of this information when you visit the location, but the brief history of this spot is as follows.
-The first In-N-Out was opened in Burbank in 1948 by Harry Snyder, now they have over 300 locations in multiple states.
+The first In-N-Out was opened in Baldwin Park in 1948 by Harry Snyder; now they have over 300 locations in multiple states.

 Where do the crossed palm trees come from?
-I was interested in this so I asked and I was told the owner liked a movie call Mad Mad World which features the trees, so he incorporated them into the In-N-Out logo in the 1970’s.
+I was interested in this, so I asked, and I was told the owner liked a movie called Mad Mad World which features the trees.
+Because of that, he incorporated them into the In-N-Out logo in the 1970’s.

-When I pulled up into the parking lot for the original In-N-Out I was immediately greeted by a worker who manned the station during the short time it is open on the weekends.
+When I pulled up into the parking lot for the original In-N-Out, I was immediately greeted by a worker who operated the station during the short time it is open on the weekends.
 She was great and told me all about the history of In-N-Out while letting me explore the interior and exterior of the replica.

 They have an original cheese grater, fridge and cooking surface.
 All of which has been meticulously recreated to give it an authentic feel.

-After walking around the interior I walked though the old drive through, complete with a sign showing how cheap the burgers were.
-They also had an old cigarette machine in the drive thru, that was a fixture of the drive thru when it opened.
-As I was walking through the drive thru the worker opened the window and gave me a sticker and info on the original In-N-Out which was a fun touch.
+After walking around the interior, I walked through the old drive-thru, complete with a sign showing how cheap the burgers were.
+They also had an old cigarette machine in the drive-thru, that was a fixture of the drive-thru when it opened.
+As I was walking through the drive-thru the worker opened the window and gave me a sticker and info on the original In-N-Out which was a fun touch.

-In the back corner there is a set of picnic benches and of course the famous crossed palm trees of In-N-Out fame.
-You can’t order food here but there is a real In-N-Out and the In-N-Out University (for training employees) on the other side of the freeway so it is a good place to go get your fix.
+In the back corner, there is a set of picnic benches and of course the famous crossed palm trees of In-N-Out fame.
+You can’t order food here, but there is a real In-N-Out and the In-N-Out University (for training employees) on the other side of the freeway, so it is an excellent place to get your fix.